achiikun/fastutil-chopped/README.md

 ### Step 4 - Install/Deploy...

 The chopped version of fastutil contains **127** submodules!!
-Basically every kind of biglist, set, map and priority que has its own module.
+Basically every kind of biglist, set, map and priority queue has its own module.
 Arrays and Lists are compacted into a single module due to their complex interdependencies.

 To install the project: